DEPARTMENT OF TRANSPORTATION

 2310 Broening Highway, Suite 150, Baltimore, MD 21224

-The role of the Maryland Transportation Authority in the State's integrated transportation system is based on legislation passed in 1937 (Chapter 356, Acts of 1937).
-To quickly build the bridges and tunnels necessary in a state with extensive water area, the legislature empowered the State Roads Commission to construct, operate, and maintain bridges and tunnels by issuing revenue bonds.
+The role of the Maryland Transportation Authority in the State's integrated transportation system is based on legislation passed by the General Assembly in 1937 (Chapter 356, Acts of 1937).
+To quickly build the bridges and tunnels necessary in a state with extensive water area, the Legislature empowered the State Roads Commission to construct, operate, and maintain bridges and tunnels by issuing revenue bonds.
 No State funds were to be used, the credit of the State was not pledged, and the facilities were to be operated on revenues from tolls.

-Engineering and finance operations of the Authority center at the Francis Scott Key Bridge, Baltimore's outer harbor crossing.
+Engineering and finance operations of the Authority center at the former Francis Scott Key Bridge, Baltimore's outer harbor crossing, which was struck by a cargo ship and collapsed on March 26, 2024.

-The Authority consists of the Secretary of Transportation as chair and eight members appointed for three-year terms by the Governor with Senate advice and consent (Code Transportation Article, secs.
+The Authority consists of the Secretary of Transportation, who serves as Chair, and eight members appointed to three-year terms by the Governor with Senate advice and consent (Code Transportation Article, secs.
 4-101 through 4-407).

 In April 2004, the Authority reorganized into three main functions: Business Services; Facility Development; and Operations and Public Safety.
 In December 2008, the Authority again restructured, with the Executive Secretary overseeing six divisions: Administration; Capital Planning; Engineering and Construction Management; Finance; Procurement and Statutory Compliance; and Strategic Development.
 The Deputy Executive Secretary was responsible for Operations and Public Safety.